uggla/cloud_native_app/README.md

     quality.
  - You will have 7 weeks to deliver the application on the customer Hardware.
-   Before that date, the environment won't be considered as production and can be re-build from scratch, anytime.
+   Before that date, the environment won't be considered as production and can be re-built from scratch, anytime.
 Just contact the customer to do it.

 The Customer will give you 2 servers pre-installed with CentOS 7, to deliver the application in production.

-Your company gives you an access to an OpenStack setup hosting a tenant to develop your environment (factory).
+Your company gives you an access to a reference OpenStack setup hosting a tenant to develop your environment (factory).

 ## Objectives